-Students may add classes only during the first two weeks of a semester (ten class days).
+Students may add a course only during the first ten class days of a semester.
 During the first full week of classes there is no drop/add fee.
 In the second week, students must pay the drop/add fee.
 In both cases, students must follow the proper procedures for adding a course by completing the Drop/Add form and securing the required signatures.